 We talked at their house about working for them as well as our ultimate goal of working for ourselves and creating a family business.
 I needed a steady income because it wasn’t clear what direction we should be going in order to make that goal a reality.
 However, I was open to making this a long term job if that was the direction God wanted me to go in.
-Tim and Jessica completely understood.
+Our friends completely understood.
 They love to see and help people succeed in their goals.

 With that talk, the next day we were headed back to New York excited that this was happening.
 I was also thinking about all the things that we had to get done to move.
 It would be a lot.